 With a silver-plated A286 nut, an IVD coated titanium bolt, and using EVERLUBE 812 as a lubricant, a consistently low coefficient of friction can be obtained for multiple installations.
-Kalgard 2240 (an aluminium rich paint) can be also used instead of the IVADIZE coating (Reference 4.3).
+Kalgard 2240 (an aluminium rich paint) can be also used instead of the IVADIZE coating (Reference 14.3).

+Refer to Reference 14.4 for processing requirements for platings and coatings.
+Since plating process bears the risk of hydrogen embrittlement sustained tensile load tests can be needed (see references 14.5, 14.6 and 14.7).

+Note that the use of bolts with coatings based on chemically deposited lubricants is preferred w.r.t. the implementation of a lubricant during the installation of the fastener.
+The deposited layer guarantee a more controlled low coefficient of friction also for multiple installation.
+Typical examples are deposited MOS2 and Dicronite.

+Other plating and coatings are cadmium, zinc, nickel, phosphate, chromium, etc. for details see Reference 14.8.

 Liquid Lubricants

 Probably the most significant addition to space lubricants is a polyfluoralkylether called Fomblin Z25.
 The fluid has the very high viscosity index of 345 and a vapour pressure that is suitably low at room temperature.